 Weight-based rates let you set minimum and maximum cart total weights for your flat shipping rates.

-Using the example above, a customer with a cart that has a combined weight of $7 kg would only have only the $15 shipping option appear at checkout.
+Using the example above, a customer with a cart that has a combined weight of 7 kg would have only the $15 shipping option appear at checkout.

 Free shipping rates

-Instead, if you wanted to offer free shipping on orders over $100, then you can set up priced-based flat rates.
+Instead, if you wanted to offer free shipping on orders over $100, then set up a priced-based flat rate of $0 for orders over $100.

 Calculated shipping rates